By Kristina LeVan

 It’s for his work at the fine dining restaurant, Forequarter, that Hunter received his James Beard nomination.
-The restaurant features new American cuisine with recipes created by Hunter and other local contributors in the Collective’s Underground Meats processing facility.

 For 40 years, L’etoile has led Wisconsin’s sustainable food movement with its farm-to-table philosophy.
 Started by Odessa Piper in 1976, the restaurant has partnered with local farms for four decades, a tradition that continues to expand with current owner and Executive Chef Tory Miller.